top of page

 Comparison of Early Filmmakers' Contributions to Editing with Today's Editing Process

-Sergei Eisenstein and Dziga Vertov were pioneers in film editing and significantly contributed to shaping how we perceive and interpret films today.
+Sergei Eisenstein and Dziga Vertov were pioneers in film editing and significantly shaped how we perceive and interpret films today.
 Their innovations, particularly in montage and editing techniques, laid the groundwork for many of the strategies employed in modern filmmaking.
 However, the editing processes of their time were rooted in conceptual experimentation and a quest for emotional impact, which contrasts with the more technologically advanced and streamlined editing methods we use today.

 Eisenstein's Montage vs. Today's Montage Techniques